harvardmartian/CommentforEverything/README.md

 ```
 This automation will be triggered anytime there is a change to the helpers.
 IE when you press enter after you have typed into the text helper or when you've run the **script.comment_for_everything**

 Step 5.
-Using the GUI create a text helper called Alexa Freestyle Comment
+Using the GUI create a text helper called Alexa Comment
 or cut and paste code from file above.

 Step 6.
 Check your configuration with Developer Tools.